-Here, the plaintiff is a Florida resident, received her implants in Florida, and suffered her alleged injuries in Florida.
+Here, the plaintiff is a Florida resident, received both of her implants in Florida, and suffered her alleged injuries in Florida.
 Accordingly, I FIND that Florida has the most significant relationship to the lawsuit, and I apply Florida's substantive law to this case.

 III.
+Analysis

-Analysis BSC argues that it is entitled to summary judgment on all of the plaintiff's claims because they lack a legal or evidentiary basis.
-A. Conceded Claims The plaintiff concedes the following claims: Count III (Strict Liability - Manufacturing Defect); Count V (Breach of Express Warranty); Count VI (Breach of Implied Warranty); and Count VIII (Discovery Rule, Tolling, and Fraudulent Concealment).
+BSC argues that it is entitled to summary judgment on all of the plaintiff's claims because they lack a legal or evidentiary basis.

+A. Conceded Claims

+The plaintiff concedes the following claims: Count III (Strict Liability - Manufacturing Defect); Count V (Breach of Express Warranty); Count VI (Breach of Implied Warranty); and Count VIII (Discovery Rule, Tolling, and Fraudulent Concealment).
 Accordingly, BSC's Motion regarding these counts is GRANTED.

-B. Remaining Claims I FIND that genuine disputes of material fact exist regarding the plaintiff's remaining claims challenged by BSC.
+B. Remaining Claims

+I FIND that genuine disputes of material fact exist regarding the plaintiff's remaining claims challenged by BSC.
 Accordingly, BSC's Motion as to all remaining claims is DENIED.

 IV.
+Conclusion

-Conclusion For the reasons discussed above, it is ORDERED that BSC's Motion for Summary Judgment [ECF No. 19] is GRANTED with respect to Count III (Strict Liability - Manufacturing Defect); Count V (Breach of Express Warranty); Count VI (Breach of Implied Warranty); and Count VIII (Discovery Rule, Tolling, and Fraudulent Concealment), and these claims are DISMISSED with prejudice.
+For the reasons discussed above, it is ORDERED that BSC's Motion for Summary Judgment [ECF No. 21] is GRANTED with respect to Count III (Strict Liability - Manufacturing Defect); Count V (Breach of Express Warranty); Count VI (Breach of Implied Warranty); and Count VIII (Discovery Rule, Tolling, and Fraudulent Concealment), and these claims are DISMISSED with prejudice.
 It is further ORDERED that the Motion is DENIED with respect to Count I (Negligence), Count II (Strict Liability - Design Defect), Count IV (Strict Liability - Failure to Warn), and Count IX (Punitive Damages).
-It is further ORDERED that the Plaintiff's Motion to Replace Her Response in Opposition to Defendant's Motion for Summary Judgment [ECF No. 26] is GRANTED.
-The court $\mathbf{DIRECTS}$ the Clerk to send a copy of this Order to counsel of record and any unrepresented party.
-ENTER:
+The court DIRECTS the Clerk to send a copy of this Order to counsel of record and any unrepresented party.

-July 27, 2018 JOSEPH R. GOODWIN UNITED STATES DISTRICT JUDGE
+ENTER: July 27, 2018

+JOSEPH R. GOODWIN UNITED STATES DISTRICT JUDGE